 - Unprofessional attitude: Don’t be too strict when judging junior candidates.
 However, signs of unprofessionalism, like missing deadlines for assignments or showing up late are clear red flags.

 - Arrogance: Employees in junior roles usually require training and mentoring from seniors.
 A “know-it-all” attitude may prevent them from learning new skills.

-- Different career objectives: Fresher candidates have a tough time identifying jobs in their area of interest.
+- Different career objectives: Junior candidates have a tough time identifying jobs in their area of interest.
 If you find that their career objectives don’t match your job role, it might be difficult to retain them in the long-run.